Last Updated on February 21, 2021 by laurenpacek

 In the bowl of a stand mixer, cream the butter and cream cheese together until they are smooth.

 Add the sugars, egg, and vanilla extract and cream together for 4-5 minutes, or until the mixture is light and fluffy.

 In a couple of batches, add the dry ingredients to the wet.
 Mix until they just come together, scraping the sides of the bowl as necessary.
 Fold in the chocolate chips.

-Using a cookie scoop (or two spoons), drop the dough onto the prepared baking sheets.
-Press the tops lightly with your hand, press in a few extra chocolate chips, and top with a sprinkling of sea salt.
+Using a cookie scoop, drop the dough onto the prepared baking sheets.
+Press the tops down lightly with your hand, press in a few extra chocolate chips, and top with a sprinkling of sea salt.